TommasoBarberis/Genomic-and-transcriptomic-evolution-of-D.-Suzukii/README.md

 ### 4.3 Variant Calling
 The SNP calling on pooled data is still not largely used because it is very innovative.
-For this reason has required several tests (with different tools) and long time to be completed. <br>
+For this reason it has required several tests (with different tools) and a long time to be completed. <br>
 Finally, we used `GATK` to perform our SNP calling and for that we were inspired by M. Tabourin's workflow ([Analyse experience d'évolution expérimentale _D.suzukii_](https://github.com/mtabourin/Analyse-experience-d-evolution-experimentale-D.suzukii)) and from [this](https://yeamanlab.weebly.com/uploads/5/7/9/5/57959825/snp_calling_pipeline.pdf) document.

 1. Sorting `.bam` files: